-The DIY-friendly shiplap wood boards will be perfect for the living room, office, kitchen, kids’ room, or anywhere else you choose.
+The DIY-friendly shiplap wall wood boards will be perfect for the living room, office, kitchen, kids’ room, or anywhere else you choose.
 Shiplap is a versatile product that can accommodate any style, whether it is farmhouse, modern, rustic, chic and refined, or, if you’d like to create something more artistic or whimsical, you can design it yourself.
-Check out these 20 Shiplap Design Ideas:
+Check out these 20 accent shiplap wall ideas:

-The hygge effect of vertical shiplap in a child’s room is instant – comfortable, cozy, and relaxing.
-A Two tone of shiplap wall which add texture and depth to the room.
+The hype effect of vertical shiplap in a child’s room is instant – comfortable, cozy, and relaxing.
+A Two tone white and dark gray of shiplap wall which add texture and depth to the room.

 The white shiplap creates a great backdrop for these custom bunk beds that are designed to feel nautical.
 This fun and cozy sleeping room has a serene sense of symmetry thanks to the smooth texture of the shiplap and flooring.
 For a perfect finishing touch, the navy stair, white bedding and colorful cushions provide depth.

-Try installing shiplap on a backsplash, if doing an entire room is too overwhelming for you.
+Try installing shiplap paneling on a backsplash, if doing an entire room is too overwhelming for you.
 Shiplap enhances the area’s brightness and depth.
 Shiplap, however, should be protected from excessive moisture because it retains moisture, becoming damaged if not properly sealed.
-Before painting or touching up prepainted shiplap like Metrie Complete, Metrie recommends protecting cut ends with primer.
+Before painting or touching up pre painted shiplap like Metrie Complete, Metrie recommends protecting cut ends with primer.

 An added touch of texture and personality is provided by the white shiplap Vertical lining the black shelving.
 Additionally, shiplap creates a sense of width since the eye is drawn upward, while the upholstered furniture add depth to the room.